Paradies tree

 Big Spenders Only: Hotel Emiliano

-Minimalist and sleek, Hotel Emiliano stands discreetly along Rua Oscar Freire, the city’s glitziest street (often touted as the 8th most luxurious street in the world), comfortable in not attracting too much attention to the refined luxury within its walls.
-A lush, vertical garden off the lobby reminds guests that they’re in the jungle, baby; and rooms modestly boast details like Eames armchairs, Italian leather sofas, Japanese electronic toilets and Hungarian goose down pillows.
+Minimalist and sleek, Hotel Emiliano stands discreetly along Rua Oscar Freire, the city’s glitziest street (often touted as the eighth most luxurious street in the world), comfortable in not attracting too much attention to the refined luxury within its walls.
+A lush, vertical garden off the lobby reminds guests that they’re in the jungle, baby, and rooms boast details like Eames armchairs, Italian leather sofas, Japanese electronic toilets, and Hungarian goose down pillows.
 It’s all painfully hip without being too cool for its own good.
 Think managed modesty.

 Intimate Boutique: Guest Urban